 Measure and Probability on General Spaces

-Previously in Chapter One we introduced measure and probability theory over sets with only a finite number of elements.
-We saw in Chapter Two, however, that many of the most mathematical spaces we encounter in practical applications, like the integers and the real line, feature not a finite number of elements but rather countably infinite and even uncountably infinite numbers of elements.
-Unfortunately extending measure and probability theory to more general spaces like these is not always straightforward.
+In Chapter One we discussed measure and probability theory over sets with only a finite number of elements.
+We saw in Chapter Two, however, that many of the mathematical spaces we encounter in practical applications, like the integers and the real line, feature not a finite number of elements but rather countably infinite, and even uncountably infinite, numbers of elements.
+Unfortunately, extending measure and probability theory to more general spaces like these is surprisingly subtle.

 1 Allocation Over Elements